sonic-net/SONiC/doc/console/Portable-Console-Device-High-Level-Design.md

 ### API Code Directory Structure

-All the portable console device API code should be put in `/sonic_platform_common/sonic_console/`.
+All the portable console device API code should be put in `/sonic_platform_common/sonic_console/` (Repository address: [sonic-net/sonic-platform-common](https://github.com/sonic-net/sonic-platform-common)).
 The directory structure is defined as below:

 ```
 sonic_console/